 PCJ provides two implementation variants of both the

-TKeySMap interfaces, the TKeyMap interfaces, and the ObjectKeyTMap interfaces; namely
+interfaces, and the ObjectKeyTMap

 and